About the ValHellers

 Through the cooperation of landowners and the support of individual and business memberships, we maintain a vast trail system on both private and public lands.
-Although we as a club do not actually groom the trails, we work cooperatively with the Bayfield County Snowmobile Alliance to coordinate the grooming efforts.
+With our club provided groomer operators, we work cooperatively with the Bayfield County Snowmobile Alliance to coordinate the grooming efforts for this area.

 The efforts of our club focus on providing safe snowmobile opportunities for local citizens as well as those visiting our area.
 As a club, we promote businesses who support our efforts since those who snowmobile rely on food, fuel, supplies and lodging during their trips.
 We also encourage those who snowmobile to patronize businesses who actively support our efforts so there is return for their support as well.

 During the spring, summer and fall months, our club members busy themselves with trail maintenance.
 We brush trails, replace signs, build bridges, repair culverts and work with landowners on issues they may have for the trails crossing their property.
 People who use our trail system have to understand and respect the relationships with establish with local landowners.
 A majority of our trails cross private lands simply through the good-will permission of the landowner.
 When riders venture outside of marked trails in fields, destroy signs or